 You must report all changes in family status to your College Benefits Officer.
-If you are a retiree you must also report changes to the Health Benefits Program Office.
 You must complete and submit a Health Benefits Application within 31 days of the event.

 NOTE: You and your dependents cannot be covered by two City health contracts at the same time.
-If you are eligible for City health benefits coverage as both an employee/retiree and a dependent, you must choose one status or the other.
+If you are eligible for City health benefits coverage as both an employee and a dependent, you must choose one status or the other.
 Eligible dependent children must all be enrolled as dependents of one parent.
 If both spouses/domestic partners are eligible and one is enrolled as the dependent of the other, the dependent may pick up coverage in his or her own name if the other's contract is terminated.